Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/06_að-vera.md

 title: Að Vera
 ---

 Now that you understand the idea behind inflection and understand how conjugation tables work, it is time to learn your first verb!
 The most important verb to know in any language is *to be*.
-In Icelandic, to be is *að vera*.
+In Icelandic, *to be* is *að vera*.

 ## Regular and Irregular Verbs
 *Að vera* and *to be* are irregular verbs.
 Most verbs are regular, meaning they follow a regular, expected pattern.
 For example, the verb *to bake*. *To bake* is a regular verb because it is conjugated exactly like you would expect an English verb to conjugate.
-Most notably, it adds **-ed** to form its past tense.
-Most other verbs do this, including *to talk*.
+For example, it adds **-ed** to the infinitive form its past tense.
+Most other verbs do this as well, including *to talk*.
+That is why we call it regular.
+The pattern is regular, expected, routine.

 Example 1: To bake \
 Example 2: I bake. \